bleutzinn/grav-plugin-add-page-by-form/README.md

 Using is a two step proces:

 1. Create a form page.
-2. Create a "Thank You"-page (slug: `thank-you`) as a child page of the form page.
+2. Create a "Thank You" page (slug: `thank-you`) as a child page of the form page.

 For the form page two examples are given here.
 The first set's up a form that will create a new page.
-The second will create a new blog item
+The second will create a new blog item.

 ```
 ---